anhbiphan/Project_Chicago_Traffic_Crash/README.md

 #### Goals
-- Create a model that predicted and classified types of traffic crashes.
-Also to predict if the traffic crashes was going to be a "Rear End" crash or not.
+- Create a model that predicted and classify if a crash is "Rear End" crash or not.
 Dataset parameters were used to predict and distinguish between types of crashes such as "Rear End".

 #### Problems:
 - LabelEncoding, OneHotEncoding and merging dataframes to obtian a cummulative dataset that had everything we needed.
 - Losing data after merging or adding columns.
 - Large amounts of 'Unkown' and NaNs.

 #### Solutions:
 - Effective Googling for assistance.
 - Experiementing with the code to check if they worked correctly.

 #### Recommendations for further developments:
 - Grab Vehicle Dataset and Driver/Passenger Dataset.
 Combining them with our Traffic Crash dataset.
 - Binning and Clustering data in the future to find location of crashes.